bheisler/blog-hugo-source/content/post/writing-raytracer-in-rust-part-3.md

 As before, if you want to try playing around with the code yourself, you can check out the [GitHub Repository](https://github.com/bheisler/raytracer).

+Edit from the future: You may be interested in my next series on [Writing a GPU-accelerated Path Tracer in Rust](/post/writing-gpu-accelerated-path-tracer-part-1/).